How Long Can Cats Go Without Food and Water: Reasons Why Your Cat May Stop Eating

 How Long Can Cats Go Without Eating?

 Cats can survive without food for a short period, but it's important to understand that prolonged fasting can quickly lead to health issues.
+For guidance on maintaining a healthy diet, consider how much you should feed your cat to support regular eating habits.
 A healthy adult cat can technically survive up to two weeks without food, as long as they have access to water.

 However, just because cats can survive without food doesn’t mean it’s safe.
 Many cats may start to experience physical weakness and a drop in energy after just a couple of days without eating.